ibmendoza/go-examples/SFH.md

 ### Software for Humans

-- TOML / HCL is for humans, JSON is to machines
+- TOML / HCL is for humans, JSON is for machines
-- Markdown is to humans, Markdown to HTML is to machines
+- Markdown is to humans, Markdown to HTML is for machines
 - Turnkey Linux
 - NSQ.io
 - Iris / nats.io / go-mangos